Mortgage 6 min read March 2026

 Lenders also stress-test the mortgage at a higher rate than you will actually pay — to check you could still afford it if rates rose.
 The Financial Policy Committee removed the mandatory 3% stress test in August 2022, but most lenders continue to apply their own internal stress tests, typically checking affordability at 7–8% or the product rate plus 2–3%, whichever is higher.

 A mortgage at 4.5% today would typically be stress-tested at 7–7.5%.
+Use the Mortgage Calculator to see what your monthly payments would look like at different rates.
 If you cannot afford payments at the stress rate, the lender will reduce the amount offered.

 Deposit and LTV